If you’re looking for a stunning fall road trip, you won’t find anything more stunning than a New England road trip!

 Where to stay in Vermont

-Choosing where to stay in Vermont is all about finding a hotel that caters for your leaf-peeping needs.
+Choosing where to stay in Vermont in the fall is all about finding a hotel that caters for your leaf-peeping needs.
 One of the best hotels to enjoy an easy escape is the Grafton Inn.
 This hotel is charming, with everything you need to be comfortable, whilst also offering beautiful leaf-peeping opportunities.

-Best hikes in Vermont
+Best hikes to see Vermont fall foliage

 Each of these trails has its own unique tone, and they’re all suitable for beginner hikers.

-Best viewpoints in Vermont
+Best fall viewpoints in Vermont

 Vermont has so many gorgeous landscapes that become even more beautiful during the fall.
 The best places to go to soak in the sights of the fall colors in Vermont are found on: